A Step to Decouple Optimization in 3DGS: Time Cost Analysis

 \section{Time Cost Analysis}

-Within the 3DGS-MCMC framework, employing Sparse Adam leads to a substantial reduction in step time—approximately 50\% (see Table~\ref{tab::time_cost_percent})—by directly eliminating implicit updates.
-The fluctuations in forward and backward costs stem from variations in the number of activated primitives during training.
-Although DAR encourages a larger proportion of dead primitives, Sparse Adam exhibits greater stability and tends to retain more activated primitives.
+Within the 3DGS-MCMC framework, Sparse Adam substantially reduces the step time by approximately 50\% (see Table~\ref{tab::time_cost_percent}) by eliminating implicit updates.
+The fluctuations in forward and backward costs can be attributed to variations in the number of active primitives during training.
+Although DAR encourages a larger proportion of dead primitives, Sparse Adam exhibits greater stability and tends to retain more active primitives.

 For vanilla 3DGS, the reduction in time cost benefits from both the decrease in update-step overhead achieved by Sparse Adam and the reduced forward and backward costs resulting from fewer primitives.
 Overall, our method achieves more than a 40\% reduction in total runtime.
 In indoor scenes with fewer primitives, the update-step cost becomes negligible, as illustrated in Figure~\ref{plot::time_cost}.
-Due to extra loss in MaskGaussian as its pruning strategy, it yields almost no improvement in the backward time cost.
+Due to the additional loss used by MaskGaussian for pruning, it yields almost no improvement in the backward time cost.